 - Manage your personal information (like medical conditions, allergies, and implanted devices). - Sign up to get your "Medicare Summary Notices" (eMSNs) and this handbook electronically.
-You won't get printed copies if you choose to get them electronically. - Manage your personal drug list and pharmacy information. - Search for, add to, and manage a list of your favorite health care providers and access quality information about them.
-You can also select your "main" Medicare doctor that you think is responsible for your overall healthcare.
-By making this selection, your main doctor may be better able to engage you in health care decisions, ultimately improving your overall care management and health outcomes. - Track Original Medicare claims and your Part B deductible status.
+You won't get printed copies if you choose to get them electronically. - Manage your personal drug list and pharmacy information. - Search for, add to, and manage a list of your favorite providers and access quality information about them. - Select or change your primary doctor.
+Your primary doctor is the practitioner who you want responsible for coordinating your overall care, regardless of where you choose to get services.
+See page 105. - Track Original Medicare claims and your Part B deductible status. - Print an official copy of your Medicare card.